What is cloud chasing?

-Cloud chasing is the act of exhaling large plumes of vapor after using an e-cigarette.
-Vapers who cloud chase often use e-liquid with a higher percentage of vegetable glycerin as this base allows for larger clouds of vapor to be exhaled.
+Cloud chasing is the act of exhaling large plumes of vapour after using an e-cigarette.
+Vapers who cloud chase often use e-liquid with a higher percentage of vegetable glycerin as this base allows for larger clouds of vapour to be exhaled.

-Some sources say that cloud chasing started on the West Coast, although its exact region of origin is unknown.
-What is for sure is that a small group of vapers were looking for something more from their e-cigarettes.
-On the rise in popularity of cloud chasing, the inventor of the e-cig Hon Lik said:
+Some sources say that cloud chasing started on the West Coast of the USA, although its exact region of origin is unknown.
+What is for sure is that a small group of vapers were looking for something more from their e-cigarettes, and the inventor of the e-cig Hon Lik echoed this sentiment in 2015:

 In the skill competitions, vapers will often exhale in creative ways.
 One common vaping trick is called “The Dragon” and can be performed by exhaling from the nose and the sides of the mouth at the same time.
-Another trick, often referred to as “Pushing The O”, involves blowing rings of vapor which can then be manipulated with the hands and by blowing additional vapor rings.
+Another trick often referred to as “Pushing The O”, involves blowing rings of vapour which can then be manipulated with the hands and by blowing additional vapour rings.

 Some long-term vapers have voiced concerns about cloud chasing, particularly in public spaces.
 Opponents of cloud chasing argue that it gives vaping a negative image, with the concern being that the act of blowing large clouds near non-vapers will annoy them.
 However, when cloud chasing is practiced responsibly, there shouldn’t be anything for non-vapers or non-cloud chasing vapers to worry about.
 Fortunately for cloud chasers, it’s clear that this new “sport” is here to stay.